 Please visit www.helenpickett.com for more information.

-Click one of the links below to read articles on Helen's appointment as Choreographer in Residence:
+Click one of the links below to read articles on Helen's appointment as choreographer in residence at Atlanta Ballet:

 To view video footage of Helen's work for Atlanta Ballet, click one of the links below: